HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 This Node.js application requires some dependencies.
 These dependencies are listed in the `package.json` file and can be installed using the `yarn install --frozen-lockfile` command.
 Then use the `yarn start` command to start the application.

-> :warning: You'll likely not be able to run these commands on your local machine.
+> :warning: You'll likely not be able to run these commands on your local or virtual machine.
 You need to run them inside a Docker container, that's what we'll do next.

 Add a `Dockerfile` to this folder to create a Docker image for this application.
 The Docker image should meet the following requirements: